demether-xyz/demether-ethereum/README.md

 4. LiquidityPool stakes ETH using frxETH and potentially restakes using EigenLayer.
 5. Yields are accumulated and reflected in the increasing value of DETH/DOFT tokens.
 6. Cross-chain operations are facilitated by the Messenger contract using StarGate Bridge.
+7. Accumulated yields are periodically distributed, increasing the value of user shares.

 ## Key Processes